fusioncms/fusioncms/README.md

 ## Security Vulnerabilities
 If you discover a security Vulnerability within FusionCMS, please send a message to **Kai** on our Discord server.
 All security vulnerabilities will be promptly addressed.

+## License
+For a quick summary, FusionCMS is **not open source** but rather _source-available_ software.
+We require a paid license if you intend on using FusionCMS for commercial purposes.
+You are free to modify and alter the CMS as needed as long as it does not impede on our licensing or means of enforcing the licensing.
+For the complete license, please refer to the [LICENSE.md](LICENSE.md) file here in the repository.